marcobuontempo/minesweeper-js/README.md

 ## Description
 Minesweeper JS is a small project built primarily for my own educational purpose.
 It has been created with Javascript to handle most of the logic, while HTML and CSS were used to structure and present the game visually.
 \
 I built this game entirely using my knowledge, using a few hints to assist along the way.
-Therefore, it is not intended to be the most-efficient or perfect version of Minesweeper available.
+Therefore, it is not intended to be the most-efficient, perfect, or even most-logical version of Minesweeper available.

 ## How to use?
 The game is built as a web application, and can be run directly in the browser.
 It is hosted on GitHub pages, and can be accessed directly [here](https://marcobuontempo.github.io/minesweeper-js/)!